Mr Holmes | 2015

 For this spectacular view of the cliffs, head to Seven Sisters Country Park, nearly 700 acres chalk downs off the A259 at Exceat, between Eastbourne and Seaford.
 If you enjoy hiking in beautiful surroundings, you can walk the ten miles to along the hills to Eastbourne.
 You can reach Seaford directly by train from London Victoria.

 Holmes returns from a trip to Japan where he’s been investigating the medicinal properties of a rare herb, and travels back to his home on a wonderful steam train running on the familiar Bluebell Railway in Sussex, with Horsted Keynes Station standing in for ‘Cuckmere Haven’.
+The line is popular on screen, appearing in two biopics – Richard Attenborough's Chaplin with Robert Downey Jr and The Theory Of Everything, with Eddie Redmayne as Prof Stephen Hawking.

 The Japanese scenes contain just a few glimpses of the real Japan, courtesy of a second unit.
 The iron railway bridge overlooked by mountains is the Oigawa Main Line railway, which runs north from Kanaya Station in Shimada to Senzu Station in Kawanehon, about 100 miles west of Tokyo.
 And the exterior of the restaurant visited by Holmes and his host, Mr Umezaki (Hiroyuki Sanada), is perched above the spectacular Doro-kyo Gorge, a 31-kilometer-long ravine along the Kitayama-gawa River, a tributary of the Kumano-gawa River in the Yoshino-Kumano National Park in the Kii Peninsula south of Osaka.